 The Port's need for capital investments has historically outpaced available funding.
-The Port has risen to this challenge with a multi-pronged approach including dedicating funding to capital; securing new external sources of funding; and targeting available funds to strategic projects.
-The 2018-2027 Capital Plan identifies \$1.7 billion in available funding sources during the ten-year period.
-The anticipated sources include a mix of Port capital funds, private sector development project funding, City general obligation bond proceeds for parks and open space, tenant contributions pursuant to improvement and maintenance obligations required under existing leases, and federal, state and local grants.
+The Port has applied a multi-pronged approach to this challenge including dedicating funding to capital; securing new external sources of funding; and targeting available funds to strategic projects.
+The 2020-2029 Capital Plan identifies \$1.7 billion in available funding sources during the ten-year period.
+The anticipated sources include a mix of Port capital funds, private sector development project funding, City general obligation bond proceeds for parks and open space and the Embarcadero Seawall, tenant contributions pursuant to improvement and maintenance obligations required under existing leases, and federal, state and local grants.

 Development projects continue to be a significant driver for certain waterfront improvements.
-The current capital plan projects \$732.7 million in development project funding over the ten-year period supported by a mix of public and private sources.
-The realization of this funding is highly dependent on approval of the development projects themselves.
-A significant change in the real estate market or a dramatic change in the political climate vis-à-vis waterfront development might alter, delay, or cancel development projects identified in the plan.
+The current capital plan projects \$757.4 million in development project funding over the ten-year period supported by a mix of public and private sources.